Composite-particle hydrodynamics from dyonic black branes: Fluid dynamics for composite particles

-Replacing $Q$ with $Q/\sqrt{1 + 1/{\tilde \nu}^2} $, this quantity becomes the conductivity for the pure electric case in (\ref{conductivity 1}).
-One can see that, in this composite particle picture, the magnetohydrodynamics with the strong( zeroth order) magnetic field can be changed into the fluid dynamics with weak( first order) magnetic field in \ref{pure electric subsection}, except for the Hall current part.
+Replacing $Q$ with $Q/\sqrt{1 + 1/{\tilde \nu}^2} $, this quantity becomes the conductivity for the pure electric case in Eq.~(\ref{conductivity 1}).
+One can see that, in this composite-particle picture, the magnetohydrodynamics with a strong (zeroth order) magnetic field can be changed into the fluid dynamics with a weak (first order) magnetic field as Section III.~1, except for the Hall current part.
 In addition, one can write down the current with ${\delta F}_{\mu\nu}$ instead of $(F_{\text{eff}})_{\mu\nu}$ in the Landau frame as follows.

-The transport coefficients are given in the Appendix \ref{A.3}.
-The above current form is a special case of more general consideration in \cite{Rene 2012}.
+The transport coefficients are given in Appendix \ref{A.3}.
+The above current form is a special case of the more general consideration in Ref.\cite{Rene 2012}.
 One can compare it to this expression.

-\subsection{Example with vanishing $(F_{\text{eff}})_{\mu\nu}$}
+\subsection{Example with Vanishing $(F_{\text{eff}})_{\mu\nu}$}